-When the Company cannot reasonably expect the whole or part of the recovered financial assets, it directly reduces the total book amount of its financial assets.
-The Company analyzes the timing and amount of write-off individually on the basis of whether it is reasonably expected to be recoverable.
-The Company expects that the written-off amount will not be significantly reversed.
-However, the written-off financial assets can still be enforced, so as to comply with the procedures of the Company to recover the overdue amount.
+When the merged company cannot reasonably expect the whole or part of the recovered financial assets, it directly reduces the total book amount of its financial assets.
+The merged company analyzes the timing and amount of write-off individually on the basis of whether it is reasonably expected to be recoverable.
+The merged company expects that the written-off amount will not be significantly reversed.
+However, the written-off financial assets can still be enforced, so as to comply with the procedures of the merged company to recover the overdue amount.